The Constitution of the Edinburgh University Theatre Company

 b) Festivals proposals are selected by the same process as shows (see Article 6B).

-c) Festivals may be reserved or supplementary events (see 6A/4) and may be declared mandatory (see 6B/9).
+c) Festivals may be reserved or supplementary events (see 6A/4) and may be declared mandatory (see 6B/9). - Differences to shows:

 a) Festival teams select, support and coordinate performances under their banner, but do not directly run them.